 Students are expected to pass all classes.
 Failing grades are not tolerated and can result to immediate expulsion depending on student’s overall attitude and commitment level.
 Struggling students are expected to do whatever it takes such as homework or additional tutoring in order to pull up grades.
 They will be placed on academic probation, given a timetable to pull up grades, and repeated failure will result in expulsion.

-Students are given 4 days each quarter for family emergencies, sickness, medical problems, and crisis.
-Appointments should be made afterschool (2:15pm).
-Absent students should communicate reason of absence to the Principal or Student Services Counselor and provide documentation for accountability purposes upon return.
+Students are given 5 days each quarter for family emergencies, sickness, medical problems, and crisis.
+Appointments should be made afterschool (2:30pm).
+Absent students should communicate reason of absence to the Principal or Director of Student Services and provide documentation for accountability purposes upon return.
 A staff member may report absence or tardy to parent/guardian as a check-up.
 All absences, including out-of-school suspension, are unexcused and if accumulated, can result in expulsion.

 Incomplete & Late Assignment Policy